lichtobergo/rna-seq-salmon-deseq2/03_resources/README.md

+# Resources
-# This is the directory where all the necessary resources live.
+This is the directory where all the necessary resources live.